 However, the latter part of his mandate were much more positive, as MLB took step to address the PED issue, relations with umpires were much improved following the de-certification of the Major League Umpires Association and its replacement by the World Umpires Association, much less contentious negotiations for the renewal of the CBA post-2002, a wave of new ballpark construction and a huge growth in both attendance and revenue in the major leagues (total revenues grew from $1.2 billion in 1992 to $9 billion in 2014).
 In particular, the creation of mlb.com was seen as a model of using the internet for the equal benefit of fans, players and owners, creating a new revenue stream shared equally among all clubs.
 The healthy state of baseball's economy was reflected in record television contracts and prices paid for teams that were put up for sale in the 2010s.
-He was credited with being able to align the up-to-then fractious group of owners behind shared common goals for the game, which made it easier for baseball to adapt to new circumstances.
+Selig was credited with being able to align the up-to-then fractious group of owners behind shared common goals for the game, which made it easier for baseball to adapt to new circumstances.
 A lot of credit for the successful re-negotiations of the CBA during that period must also go to Donald Fehr and Michael Weiner, who headed the Major League Baseball Players Association.

 On September 26, 2013, Selig announced that he would be stepping down as commissioner after the 2014 season.
 On May 15, 2014, a succession committee was put together to identify a replacement, headed by St. Louis Cardinals owner Bill DeWitt Jr. and solely composed of team owners.
 They recommended three candidates, with Rob Manfred being selected by the owners as Selig's successor.
 The transition took place on January 25, 2015, with Bud taking on the specially crafted title of "Commmissioner emeritus" after handing over the reins.

 Further Reading